cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 # extract a matrix of only compositions:
 composition_z = data_z[:,:-2]
 ```

 ## Estimate the Empirical Distribution of $T_c$

+To understand how $T_c$ values are distributed among the known superconductors in our dataset, we will use kernel density estimation (KDE).
+This non-parametric method lets us estimate a smooth probability density function with respect to $T_c$.
+Instead of using the basic KDE module in `scipy.stats`, we will use the more advanced module that is available in [`sklearn.neighbors.KernelDensity`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KernelDensity.html):

 ```{code-cell}
 from sklearn.neighbors import KernelDensity